When is the next general election TV debate?

 Penny Mordaunt for the Conservative Party, Angela Rayner for Labour Party, Daisy Cooper for Liberal Democrats, Stephen Flynn for SNP, Nigel Farage for Reform UK, Carla Denyer for Green Party and Rhun ap Iorwerth for Plaid Cymru have been confirmed as the participants.

-The programme will be moderated by Julie Etchingham, who was in charge of the first debate on 4 June.
+The programme will be moderated by Julie Etchingham, who ran the first head-to-head debate on 4 June.

-It will be broadcast ITV1, ITVX, STV and STV Player and run for 90 minutes.
+It will be broadcast on ITV1, ITVX, STV and STV Player and run for 90 minutes.

 Thursday 20 June